HCMacaneiro/top-calculator/README.md

-# 🧮 On-Screen Calculator Project
+# :1234: On-Screen Calculator Project

 This project is part of **The Odin Project's** curriculum, where I combined everything I’ve learned so far to build a fully functional on-screen calculator! 🚀

 ## 💡 Consolidated Knowledge

 - ✨ Writing dynamic, interactive logic with **JavaScript**.
-- 🎨 Crafting sleek, responsive designs using **CSS**.
+- 🎨 Aligning items in diverse layouts using **CSS**.
 - 🛠️ Structuring the interface with clean and semantic **HTML**.

 ## 🎯 Features